runVprog/Hello-Microverse/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

 I would like to thank my Mentor in Microverse--Samuel Takyi for spending time to help me when I get stuck.
-And my fellow Microverse classmate--Peter Yeung for helping me at times despite his busy schedule to get things done too.
+And my fellow Microverse classmate--Peter Yeung; Nelly Telly and Riley Manda--my Learnig Partners for helping me at times despite his busy schedule to get things done too.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>